orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ### LINQ Filtering Operators
-Filtering is an operation to restrict the result set such that it has only selected elements satisfying a particular condition.
+Filtering is an operation to restrict the result set to the point where it shows only selected elements satisfying a particular condition.

 | Operator | Description |
 |:-:|:- |